 Q: Can Any Pocket Watch Be Engraved or Customized?

 As far as customizing goes, it’s a rarity these days.
-Generally, you’re just going to see watchmakers create a finish product and sell it.
-You can find custom small shops around the world that will make unique watch bodies, all the way down to the amount of jewels used, but it’s going to require some research, locating and a lot more money.
+Generally, you’re just going to see watchmakers create a finished product and sell it.
+You can find custom small shops around the world that will make unique watch bodies, all the way down to the number of jewels used, but it’s going to require some research, locating and a lot more money.

 Q: What Are the Most Common Maintenance Issues with Pocket Watches?

 A: Pocket watches have been known to encounter more issues than your standard wristwatch.
 All of the following can be fixed, and as far as we know from personal experience and research, these are the most common issues to occur:

 Dried Oil or Grease - You’ve never heard the term “Not-very-well-oiled machine” before because it doesn’t work.
 Your pocket watch needs a certain amount of grease and oil to keep everything flowing perfectly.
 This is a simple fix, but if left unchecked for too long, can cause long-term damage.

 Broken Balances or Mainsprings - This is where you run into issues with parts, especially if enough time has passed, and enough watermakers have gone out of business.
 These parts can be crafted with enough creativity, but it’s why we recommend buying a burner watch (more on this later) to strip extra parts from if you really like your watch.